howsoai/howso-docs/_sources/user_guide/influential_data_counterfactuals_uncertainty.rst.txt

 Task 2 - Obtain uncertainty information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Feature residuals are calculated by holding out each individual feature, and then using the other features to predict the holdout feature.
-This is similiar to the leave-one-out validation technique used in traditional machine learning.
+This is similar to the leave-one-out validation technique used in traditional machine learning.
 The results represent the `Trainee`'s uncertainty for that feature.
-We will use the local feature residual to examine the uncertainity for a specific case and the global feature residual as a baseline.
+We will use the local feature residual to examine the uncertainty for a specific case and the global feature residual as a baseline.

 .. code-block:: python

-    ## Compute local feature resiudals
+    ## Compute local feature residuals
     # Details describe the information we are getting from a given react call
     details = {
         'robust_computation': True,
         'feature_residuals': True,
     }

     results = t.react(contexts=test_case[context_features], # Input values for which you want a prediction context_features=context_features,
                     action_features=action_features,
                     details=details
     )